c-vargas/c-vargas/README.md

 ### Quick Facts :

-- I’m a `senior` at [California State University, Monterey Bay](https://csumb.edu/scd/degree-programs/cs/)
+- 🎓 Currently a `senior` at [California State University, Monterey Bay](https://csumb.edu/scd/degree-programs/cs/)
-- Skilled Data Analyst with expertise in statistical analysis, data modeling, and visualization.
+- 📊 Skilled Data Analyst with expertise in statistical analysis, data modeling, and visualization
-- Looking to transition into a software engineering role, bringing analytical acumen, a passion for problem-solving, and attention to detail.
+- 🔄 Looking to transition into a software engineering role
+- 💡 Bringing analytical acumen, a passion for problem-solving, and attention to detail
 - 📫 How to reach me: 21chrisvargas@gmail.com

 ### 🛠️ Languages and Tools: